Tracking Student Progress

 Students regularly complete assessments in their different subjects to allow them to demonstrate to their teachers their understanding of what they have been learning.

-Some of these will be less formal - for instance pieces of classwork, homework or end of topic tests.
-Some of these will be more formal - such as Pre-Public Examinations (PPEs) for students studying their GCSE and A Level subjects.
+Some of these will be less formal - for instance pieces of classwork, knowledge quizzes, independent learning activities or end of topic tests.
+Some of these will be more formal - such as practice exam questions and tests including Pre-Public Examinations (PPEs) for students studying their GCSE and A Level subjects.

 Baseline Assessments